 As one can see, there are basically two parts of salary for an investment banker: base salary and bonus.

 The bonus component of one’s salary is usually the lion’s share, more so on senior levels where the same can be many folds of the base salary.

 - The salary figures for a vice president of an investment bank in Los Angeles falls usually in the range of $120k to $150k.
 Add to that, the bonus is most of the same level with average bonuses falling in the range of $100k to $150k.

 - For the management level, base salary figures for the managing director can range from $300k to $1M, excluding the bonus.
 The bonus component averages to $200k to $10M+.

-As it is evident, the sky is the limit and bonuses are what make the investment banking industry the best-paid industry.
+As it is evident, the sky is the limit, and bonuses are what make the investment banking industry in the best-paid industry.

 A job as an investment banker in Los Angeles can be taxing, both physically and mentally.
 One is required to work for 100+ hours per week on a consistent basis and the error for margin is almost next to zero.
 Many bankers look to exit Investment Banks after a successful run for a few years.
 Some of the conventional exit options include strategy consulting where banks employ consultants to increase their efficiency and improve the bottom line.

 The fin-tech industry is another popular shift where the technical abilities acquired during investment banking takes the front role.
 One is expected to leverage the use of technology to make businesses more profitable.

 Roles as regulatory compliance officer and advisory also appeals to masses as a switch where companies going for mergers or buyout seek advice and guidance on regulatory compliances.

 This has been a guide to Investment Banking in Los Angeles, their services offered, recruitment process, their culture, top Investment banks in Los Angeles, salaries, and exit opportunities.
 You may also have a look at the following article for learning more about Investment Banking –